The Salmon's Spin

 Just as the salmon and Earth tended their cycles towards the spin of energy outwards to all, so too must we intend and achieve with our own.
 Only when the intention and the result of our cyclical processes is the net-outwards distribution of energy, is this second Earthen ethic met.
 Only then can our enterprises be considered an ecological contribution— and green.

-In Wet'suwet'en culture, the very first salmon caught each Autumn is shared within the community or family unit.
+In Wet'suwet'en tradition, the very first salmon caught each Autumn is shared with the entire the community or family unit.
 In this tradition, a morsel of the fish is meticulously distributed among each member, while each and every bone is taken back and returned to the river.
 This pattern is then followed in the seasonal harvest of tens of thousands of salmon.
 Only as much salmon required by each family is taken, while the vast majority are allowed to pass through to lay their eggs and be consumed by other creatures.
-Surplus catch are shared among the community as needed, while all the bones are brought back to the water ⁷⁴.
-So ingrained is this spirit of dispersal, that in the Wetʼsuwetʼen language the very word for 'salmon' is a grammatical exception: it is impossible to speak of 'my salmon' only of 'our salmon'.
+What is caught is distribution among the community as needed, while all the bones are brought back to the water ⁷⁴.
+So ingrained is this spirit of dispersal, that in the Wetʼsuwetʼen language the very word for 'salmon' means 'everyone's salmon': it is impossible to speak of 'my salmon'.

-For the Wet'suwet'en, this ethic culminates in the potlatch (a tradition shared with virtually every other first nation on the North West coast and interior).
-In this seasonal ceremony, the community comes together to distribute items of value, function and beauty that had been accumulated by some more than others.
-Everything from food, to blankets, to jewelery to currency are brought to be gifted at the ceremony.
-In the potlatch, the more that a family or an individual can distribute out to others, the more respect and honor is gained.⁷⁵
+For the Wet'suwet'en, this ethic culminates in the potlatch (a tradition shared with virtually every other first nation on the North West coast).
+In this seasonal ceremony, the community comes together to distribute items of value that had been accumulated.
+Everything from food, to blankets, to jewelery to currency are brought to be gifted at the ceremony.⁷⁵

 Today, as our modern enterprises strive to go green, the Wet'suwet'en show us the way forward.